Social Security Matters

 An A1 certificate is usually issued for up to 2 years.
 During this time, the employee will be covered by their home country´s social security regime.

 If the employee’s assignment in Estonia lasts for more than 6 months, the employee and/or employer should apply for an E106 Certificate / S1 form – and a European Health Insurance Card from the Estonian Health Insurance Fund’s nearest office.
 This will ensure that the foreign employee has the right to receive medical treatment equal to that of their Estonian counterparts.
 The E106 Certificate / S1 form must be registered with the Estonian Health Insurance Fund.

-Additional information about Estonia’s social security and the A1 form is available on the Estonian Social Insurance Board website.
+Additional information about Estonia’s social security and the A1 form is available on the website of the Estonian Social Insurance Board.

 Non-EU/EEA nationals who are posted to Estonia from a non-EU/EEA country will automatically become members of the Estonian social security program (unless a reciprocal agreement on social security is in place between Estonia and the employee´s home country).

-Estonia has social security agreements with Canada, Russia (covering pension aspects only) and Ukraine.
-A new social security agreement between Estonia and Australia has now also been signed and will take effect when all necessary procedures have been completed.
+Estonia has social security agreements with Australia, Canada, Russia (covering pension aspects only) and Ukraine.